Periodic Euclidean Graphs on Integer Points: Net Generation

 And now for a useful fact about point groups.

 \begin{theo} {\bf (From Bieberbach's Third Theorem, see, e.g., \cite[p.
-29]{Sch}, \cite[Theorem 7.1]{charlap} or \cite[Theorem 3.2.2]{Wolf}.)} For each $n$, there are finitely many isomorphism classes of crystallographic space groups for lattices on $\bbbR^n$, and any two isomorphic crystallographic space groups are actually affine conjugates.
-Thus for each $n$, there are finitely many isomorphism classes of crystallographic point groups (treated as groups of matrices), with any two isomorphic crystallographic space groups being linear conjugates. \end{theo}
+29]{Sch}, \cite[Theorem 7.1]{charlap} or \cite[Theorem 3.2.2]{Wolf}.)} For each $d$, there are finitely many isomorphism classes of crystallographic space groups for lattices on $\bbbR^d$, and any two isomorphic crystallographic space groups are affine conjugates.
+Thus for each $d$, there are finitely many isomorphism classes of crystallographic point groups (treated as groups of matrices), with any two isomorphic crystallographic point groups being linear conjugates. \end{theo}

 Thus there exist finitely many maximal point groups.
-In fact, for $n = 3$, there are two maximal point groups, one of which we can call the {\em cubic point group} (which is the symmetry group of the cube, denoted O$_h$ in the Sch\"onflies notation, m$\bar 3$m in the Hermann-Maugain notation, and $^*$432 in orbifold notation) and the other being the {\em hexagonal point group} (which is the symmetry group of the hexagonal prism, denoted D$_{6h}$ in in the Sch\"onflies notation, $6/$mmm in the Hermann-Maugain notation, and $^*$622 in orbifold notation).
+In fact, for $d = 3$, there are two maximal point groups, the symmetry group of the octahedron (denoted O$_h$ in the Sch\"onflies notation, m$\bar 3$m in the Hermann-Maugain notation, and $^*$432 in orbifold notation) and the symmetry group of the hexagonal prism, denoted D$_{6h}$ in in the Sch\"onflies notation, $6/$mmm in the Hermann-Maugain notation, and $^*$622 in orbifold notation.

-\begin{rema} For each $n$, one of the maximal point groups is the point group of the integer lattice $\bbbZ^n$, which consists of integer matrices (in fact, of $n \times n$ matrices whose entries are $-1$, $0$, and $1$).
-Every other maximal point group is a linear conjugate of a group of matrices for a linear group on $\bbbZ^n$, i.e., a linear conjugate of a group of integer matrices (these integer matrices need not be orthonormal, although the matrices of the maximal point group itself are).
+\begin{rema} For each $d$, one of the maximal point groups is the point group of the integer lattice $\bbbZ^n$, which consists of integer matrices (in fact, of $n \times n$ matrices whose entries are $-1$, $0$, and $1$).
+Every other maximal point group is a linear conjugate of a group of matrices for a linear group on $\bbbZ^n$, i.e., a linear conjugate of a group of integer matrices (these integer matrices need not be orthonormal).
 For the rest of this article, we fix a maximal crystallographic point group $\bbbH$, which is a linear conjugate of a group $\bbbH^*$ of integer matrices.
 Let's fix this linear equivalence: for the rest of this article, let $F$ be the matrix such that $\bbbH = {}^F\bbbH^* = F\bbbH^* F^{-1} = \{ FMF^{-1} {:} \; M \in \bbbH^* \}$.
 Thus $\bbbH = \bbbH^*$ iff $\bbbH$ is a point group of the integer lattice (i.e., the symmetry group of the $n$-cube) iff $F$ is the identity matrix. \end{rema}